machinat/sociably/website/docs/messenger-platform.md

 ### Open the Webview

-The webview can be opend with an `UrlButton` in the chatroom.
+The webview can be opened with an `UrlButton` in the chatroom.
 For example:

 ```tsx